 The first child of Henry Stone and Mary Hogarth was named Grace, who died shortly after her birth.
 A second daughter was born the next year and was also named Grace.

 The third child of Henry Stone and Mary Hogarth was male and was named Thomas.

-The Stone family is very much a part of the rich history of Trinity Bay, NL.
+This Stone family of Random Island is part of the very rich history of the Stone family of Trinity Bay, NL.

 The following links provide a glimpse of the lives of the descendants of Thomas Stone and Grace Ashford;